 Centaur Media plc is the holding company of the Group.
 Centaur Communications Limited, which is a wholly owned subsidiary of Centaur Media plc, is the main operating company for the Group.

-Centaur is headquartered in London, where approximately 56% of employees are based, and has other smaller offices in Portsmouth, UK and New York, USA.
-The Group had an annual reported revenue of £70.5 million for the year ended 31 December 2018.
+Centaur is headquartered in London, where approximately 49% of employees are based, and also has offices in Portsmouth, UK and New York, USA.
+The Group had an annual reported revenue of £48.9m for the year ended 31 December 2019.

 Our Supply Chain

-The services provided to the Group by suppliers include print and distribution of our products, IT services, venue hire, event/exhibition set-up services (including stand and shell scheme fitting and electrical installation) and building facilities support (including cleaners, security and office furniture).
+The services provided to the Group by suppliers include content development and research, electronic distribution of our products, IT services, venue hire, event/exhibition set-up services (including stand and shell scheme fitting and electrical installation) and building facilities support (including cleaners, security and office furniture).
 In addition, the Group also uses IT contractors and consultants in parts of the business.